dyhes/zulip/docs/outreach/gsoc.md

 This page describes ideas you can use as a starting point for your project proposal.
-If you have not done so yet, you should **start by reading our [guide on how to apply](./apply.md)** to a Zulip outreach program.
+If you have not done so yet, you should **start by reading our [guide on how to apply](./apply.md)** to a Aloha outreach program.
 As noted in the guide:

 > Your first priority during the contribution period should be figuring out how
-> to become an effective Zulip contributor.
+> to become an effective Aloha contributor.
 Start developing your project proposal
 > only once you have experience with iterating on your PRs to get them ready for
 > integration.
 That way, you'll have a much better idea of what you want to work
 > on and how much you can accomplish.